Sleipnir and the Joy of Reading

 In the name of Sleipnir, the Reykjavík City of Literature takes part in projects that encourage children and young people to read.
-The City of Reykjavík supports various reading- and creative projects in schools, day-cares, libraries and at cultural centres, as well as by hosting the annual Children’s Culture Festival, and Sleipnir takes part in all of these.
-There are plans to further these initiatives with a special Sleipnir programme for schools, daycares and libraries.
-This project will be launched in the fall of 2016.
+The City of Reykjavík supports various reading- and creative projects in schools, day-cares, libraries and at cultural centres, as well as by hosting the annual Children’s Culture Festival, and there are plans to further these initivatives and encourage cooperation between different players.

 Artist Gunnar Karlsson is the author of Reykjavík City of Literature’s Sleipnir.